STAT540-UBC-2023/project-zinc/Written Project Proposal.md

 # Project Proposal
 This is the project proposal for the group zinc.
 Everyone has read over the proposal and edited everything.
+Final proposal .md file made, committed, and pushed by Janet.

 ## Motivation, Background and Hypothesis (By Lucy)